Safety and security

 Local travel - border areas

 Be particularly vigilant and take extra care in border areas.
-There is ongoing military activity close to borders with Thailand, Laos and China especially in Shan, Karen, Mon and Kachin States.
-There are occasional clashes in Karen State (Myawaddy) and Mon State (Kyaik Mayaw), and you should seek advice from guides or tour operators before travelling.
+There is ongoing military activity close to borders with Thailand, Laos and China especially in Shan, Karen/Kayin, Mon and Kachin States.
+There are occasional clashes in Karen/Kayin State (Myawaddy and Kawkareik)) and Mon State (Kyaik Mayaw), and you should seek advice from guides or tour operators before travelling.
 Land mines also pose a threat in conflict areas.
 The Burmese government restricts travel to most border areas.